 Living area: 3,937 sf

-This master bath was designed for a four-bedroom, 4½-bath home.
-(I could have chosen to feature the Master Bath of a large 7,000- or 8,000-square-foot home, but isn’t it more interesting to see a luxurious master bath in a builder’s model with less than 4,000 square feet?)
+This primary bath was designed for a four-bedroom, 4½-bath home.
+(I could have chosen to feature the primary bath of a large 7,000- or 8,000-square-foot home, but isn’t it more interesting to see a luxurious primary bath in a builder’s model with less than 4,000 square feet?)
 What sets this space apart are the finishing touches, such as the high ceilings, mirrors that extend to the ceiling, the frameless-glass shower enclosure, marble slabs, and chandelier fixtures.

 1. Separate dual vanities